 Motorcycle Accident FAQ

 If you've been hurt in a motorcycle accident, you probably have a lot of questions.
-You may feel you deserve financial compensation for your injuries, but find the process of filing a claim in Teppecanoe County very confusing.
+You may feel you deserve financial compensation for your injuries, but find the process of filing a claim is very confusing.
 The experienced motorcycle accident attorneys at Vaughan & Vaughan can help you find answers to your questions and get justice.

 A motorcycle accident can impact your life in many ways and can happen anywhere.
 Maybe you were rear-ended on Sagamore Parkway or hit by a distracted driver at a Twyckenham Boulevard intersection.
 No matter how complex your injuries, our attorneys can determine the total amount of damages you have suffered.
 This includes medical expenses and lost wages if you can't return to work.
 It includes other damages such as pain and suffering, emotional distress, disability and loss of enjoyment of life.

-But recovering compensation after a motorcycle accident can be difficult.
+But recovering compensation can be difficult.
 The negligent driver who caused your crash might not accept responsibility for what happened.
 And there is a stereotype that portrays motorcyclists as reckless and dangerous.

-If you were in a bike accident, you probably have a lot of questions.
+If you were hurt in a crash, you probably have a lot of questions.
 We can help.

 FAQ: Indiana motorcycle accident injury claims